Skip to main content

 Array of Objects

 Typically, some users will create a spreadsheet with source data that should be loaded into the site.
 This sheet will have known columns.
-For example, our presidents sheet has "Name" / "Index" columns:
+For example, "Name" and "Index" are used in pres.xlsx:

 pres.xlsx data